anusha-murali/anusha-murali.github.io/randomized_algos.md

 If we see the above property, we have encountered a non-trivial square root of $1 \pmod{n}$.
 Rabin primality test, presented in Theorem 2 of Lecture 17, says that only composite numbers have non-trivial square roots of $1 \pmod{n}$.
 For a random $2 \leq a  <  n -1$ ($a$ is relatively prime to $n$), we check whether $a^u \equiv 1 \pmod{n}$ or $a^{2^j \cdot u} \equiv 1 \pmod{n}, 0 \leq j \leq i -1$.
 If we found an $a$ which doesn't satisfy these properties, then we have found a witness for the compositeness of $n$, so $n$ is not a prime number.

-**Example** Prove 63973 (a Carmichael number) is composite by finding a witness in the form of a non-trivial square root of 1.
+**Example 1**: Prove 63973 (a Carmichael number) is composite by finding a witness in the form of a non-trivial square root of 1.

 Following is a description of how Rabin primality test finds the compositeness of the given $n$.